 THE MARINE RESOURCES REGULATIONS (GOVERNMENT NOTICE NO. 241, REGULATIONS RELATING TO THE EXPLOITATION OF MARINE RESOURCES, 2001).

+NAMIBIA'S MARINE

+RESOURCES POLICY: TOWARDS

+RESPONSIBLE DEVELOPMENT

+AND MANAGEMENT OF THE

+MARINE RESOURCES SECTOR

+(AUGUST 2004).

-NAMIBIA'S MARINE RESOURCES POLICY: TOWARDS RESPONSIBLE DEVELOPMENT AND MANAGEMENT OF THE MARINE RESOURCES SECTOR (AUGUST 2004).
-Namibia is party to a number of International and Regional Fisheries Organisations, Commissions, Conventions and Treaties (e.g. the BCC; the South East Atlantic Fisheries Organisation (SEAFO); ICCAT; and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and has made provisions for these instruments in its policies, programmes and management measures to implement them at national level for the benefit of the Namibian people.
+Namibia is party to a number of International and Regional Fisheries Organisations, Commissions, Conventions and Treaties (e.g. the BCC; SEAFO; ICCAT; and CCAMLR and has made provisions for these instruments in its policies, programmes and management measures to implement them at national level for the benefit of the Namibian people.